albill/albill.github.com/_posts/2004-01-31-advice-from-chogyal-namkhai-norbu.markdown

 ---
+author: admin
+date: '2004-01-31 01:16:00'
 layout: post
+slug: advice-from-chogyal-namkhai-norbu
+status: publish
-title: "Advice from Ch\xC3\xB6gyal Namkhai Norbu"
+title: Advice from Chögyal Namkhai Norbu
-published: true
-meta: {}

-tags:
+wordpress_id: '38'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 Namkahi Norbu is the primary Buddhist teacher that I follow.
 He is also one of the few that I would say “follow“ and really mean it in a whole hearted manner.
 Norbu brings a fresh breath of reality with him whenever he teaches without being an apologist for some of the “weirder“ seeming claims of Buddhism.
 You just get a sense of him being fairly bullshit free.